 But living in the inner city is fun, and you will soon get used to the noise.

-To top it off, there is a swimming pool and limousine service and a tour desk if you want to explore the Penang further.
+To top it off, there is a swimming pool, limousine service, and a tour desk if you want to explore Penang further.

 Seven Terraces (late c. the 1900s)